SizeMeCom/sizeme-react/README.md

   - [maxRecommendationDistance] (_Integer_): maximum difference between optimal fit and total fit for SizeMe to consider the size for pre-selection.
 Default not set, meaning all sizes that are not too small are considered.
   - [skinClasses] (_String_): contents will be appended to the class attribute of SizeMe container element.
 Empty by default.
   - [toggler] (_Boolean_): enable/disable functionality that can be used to toggle the visibility of SizeMe content
+  - [flatMeasurements] (_Boolean_): show product circumference measurements (chest, waist etc) as measured on a flat surface in the size guide.
+Default: true

 * [additionalTranslations] (_Object_): Optionally override translations defined under ['i18n'](src/i18n).
 Example of how to override the Swedish translation for chest: